SystemsApproach/private5g/software/overview.rst

 Overview
 ----------------

-Many of the implementation details presented in this book were informed by Aether, an open source 5G edge cloud connectivity service.
-Source code for all the individual components (e.g., AMP, SD-Core, SD-RAN, SD-Fabric) can be downloaded, and deployment artifacts built from that source code (e.g., Docker Images, Helm Charts, Fleet Bundles, Terraform Templates) can be used to bring up a running instance of Aether on local hardware.
-(See the *Source Directory* section of this appendix for information about where to find the relevant code repositories.)
+Aether is an open source 5G edge cloud connectivity service.
+Source code for all of Aether's subsystems (e.g., AMP, SD-Core, SD-RAN, SD-Fabric) can be downloaded, and deployment artifacts built from that source code (e.g., Docker Images, Helm Charts, Fleet Bundles, Terraform Templates) can be used to bring up a running instance of Aether on local hardware.
+See the *Source Directory* section of this appendix for information about where to find the relevant code repositories.

 A multi-site deployment of Aether has been running since 2020 in support of the *Pronto Project*, but that deployment depends on an ops